latticejs/lattice/packages/froala-editor/README.md

 }
 ```

-The above snippet will render a basic Map with a material _look'n'feel_.
+The above snippet will render a basic Editor with a material _look'n'feel_.
 It also support themes (dark, light).

 <!-- start:api -->
 ### Props